Academic publications and outputs

 Presentations and book reviews

-Community Council visual locator tool finders (2013), archived on Napier servers
+Community Council locator finders (2013), other digital maps

 January 2015 Digital Engagement for CCs workshop, at Edinburgh Napier University